 How to Submit a Request

-Requests for information that is not available through the World Bank’s website may be submitted through the Access to Information Request Form available from the Access to Information webpage where they are logged, assigned a case number and tracked.
+Requests for information that is not available through the World Bank’s website may be submitted through the Access to Information Request Form where they are logged, assigned a case number and tracked.
 Inquiries will be acknowledged within 24 hours.
 Archives staff will provide a more comprehensive response within 20 business days.
 Additional time may be needed in special circumstances.

 How to Identify Related Archives Holdings